 However, the 1st DCA decision did not address the constitutionality arguments made concerning the changes in the law and found that injunctive relief was not appropriate because the Plaintiffs – an acupuncture physician, a chiropractic physician and a licensed massage therapist, as well as a fictional “John Doe” which represented similarly situated medical and health care providers in Florida and a fictional “Jane Doe” which represented “all those citizens of Florida who are, were, or will be, injured as a result of motor vehicle accident that were also required to purchase $10,000…of PIP insurance coverage but may actually only receive no or $2,500 in benefits” – lacked standing to bring the suit under the constitutional challenge that the Act violates the right of people to have access to the courts to seek redress for their injuries.
 Specifically, the 1st DCA found that the proper injured parties to bring the claim were the parties represented as the fictional “Jane Doe” – the injured motorists whose ability to sue the at-fault party were limited; and that the providers “attempt to bootstrap the standing requirement by joining the fictional ‘Jane Doe’ … fail[s].”

 While this is likely not the last we will see of the constitutionality arguments at the circuit or district court levels, with the injunction reversed, PIP providers are now able to enforce and limit the provisions of the 2012 PIP Act concerning designation of Emergency Medical Conditions and corresponding reduced availability in benefits where no EMC is designated, as well as to withhold reimbursement to licensed massage therapists and licensed acupuncturists.

-If you have been injured in a motor vehicle accident, contact Pilka & Associates, P.A. for a free consultation at (813) 653-3800 or [email protected].
+If you have been injured in a motor vehicle accident, contact Pilka Adams & Reed, P.A. for a free consultation at (813) 653-3800 or [email protected].